-When venting cannot exit through the wall at a height greater than or equal to 12" (30.5 cm) above the ground, or anticipated snow level, the installation must be modified as shown below (see Figure 5).
-Refer to Table 3 for maximum venting lengths using 3" (7.6 cm) vent pipe or Table 4 for maximum lengths using 4" (10.2 cm) vent pipe.
+When venting cannot exit through the wall at a height greater than or equal to 12 in (30.5 cm) from the ground or from the anticipated snow level, then the installation must be modified as shown below (see Figure 5).
+Refer to Table 3 for maximum venting lengths using 2 in (5.1 cm) vent pipe or Table 4 for maximum lengths using 3 in (7.6 cm) vent pipe.